prathik/fcm/README.md

 # :sunglasses: FCM

-Generates the funny commit message for you.
+Generates the interesting commit message for you.

 :ghost: Funny mode to generate funny commit messages.

+Supports ASCII signatures, hack mode, funny commit messages and more to come!

 # Installation